Long-billed plover: Vocalization

 The long-billed plover has a wide variety of calls for different situations.
 They tend to get highly vocal during the breeding season.
 They can be seen flapping their wings rapidly, flying over their territories, and emitting a "fi-fi-fi-fi-fi" call.
 Males sometimes make a quiet "gee gee" call when they expand their chest to intimidate other rival males.
 When they are vigilant, they make a single rising "pyuoo-" call.
 When they are sheltering themselves from a predator or any threat, they emit a call like, "pip-pip-pip".

-Diet
+Food and feeding

 Very little information is available on the feeding habit of the long-billed plover.
 Its diet is thought to primarily include aquatic insects and other invertebrates.
 These birds have been observed to prey on midges, dragonflies, larvae of beetles, flies, and earthworms.
 Long-billed plovers forage along the shoreline and when they spot a prey, they move towards it quickly and capture it with their long bill.
 They do not seem to consume any plant material.

 Similar species in the genus Charadrius such as the Common ringed plover and the Kentish plover have been observed to prey on mysid shrimps.
 The diet of long-billed plovers may also consist of similar crustaceans.